 What is Phentermine?

 Phentermine (also known as Adipex-P) is an appetite suppressant that was first approved for weight loss by the FDA in 1959, making it the oldest weight loss medication used today.
-It was first used to help provide short-term weight loss treatment of 12 weeks, making this an inferior solution.
+It was first used to help provide short-term weight loss treatment of 12 weeks or less.

 How Does Phentermine Work for Weight Loss?